GarethDaviesLondon/SimpleAudioLights/README.md

 Have fun playing with these to change the response of the filters

+These are the low-pass filtering average calculations.

 define ALPHA 8 //This is the filter used in the Low Pass Filter

 define SIGALPHAAGC 64   //Used in the AGC Calculation

+There are two forms of AGC in the circuit, one on the analogue side from the MAXIM chip, the other is by moving the peak-detection trigger up.
+These gap figures help with that process.

 define SIGRATCHETGAP 10 //This is the peak detect reset, when it peaks it moves the average up towards the peak, from which it then decays...